Should my female have a litter before she is spayed?

 Weight gain is more a product of exercise, nutrition, and aging, not neutering.

 Males can impregnate many females, many times during the year.
 Neutered males experience a decreased risk of reproductive organ cancers.

 Is the procedure painful?

-Surgical sterilization is performed under general anesthesia by licensed doctor of veterinary medicine.
-The animal is asleep during the procedure, and may experience mild discomfort after surgery.
+Surgical sterilization is performed under general anesthesia by a licensed doctor of veterinary medicine.
+The animal is asleep during the procedure and may experience mild discomfort after surgery.
 Most animals feel well enough to return to normal activity within 24 to 72 hours, but you must continue to limit their activity level for 10 days.

 Will you spay an animal in heat or when pregnant?

 Sterilization procedures are performed when the female dog or cat is in heat or pregnant.
 This procedure will terminate the pregnancy.
 A $10.00 fee is then charged for in heat and $20.00 for pregnancy.
 The client must be informed of the increased risk that lies in having an in-heat or pregnant animal spayed.
 In the event of a late-term pregnancy that requires the use of Euthasol for the fetus’s, there will be a charge of $16.50 for the Euthasol drug.
 In late term pregnancy or when in heat, the DVM on duty may deem it necessary to administer SQ fluids to compensate for fluid loss during surgery.
 There is a $10.00 fee for the administration of SQ fluids.